-Bryant Mayor Jill Dabbs was sworn into office on January 1, 2011.
+Mayor Jill Dabbs has been enacting positive change and insuring smart growth for Bryant since 2011.
 Prior to being elected Mayor of Bryant Jill was a business owner/manager, community leader with many different organizations, and a dedicated volunteer.
-Her passion to volunteer was driven by her daughter’s passion to swim.
-Dabbs served as the President of the Bryant Barracudas Swim Team as it grew from 50 to well over 200 members and a board member for the Racers Swim Club, a USA age-level swim team, this led her to becoming a founding member of the People for Parks Committee, which was instrumental in the development of Bishop Park and the Bryant Aquatic Center.
+Her passion to volunteer was driven by her daughters passion to swim.
+Dabbs served as the President of the Bryant Barracudas Swim Team as it grew from 50 to well over 200 members and a board member for the Racers Swim Club, a USA age-level swim team, this led her to becoming a founding member of the People for Parks Committee, which was instrumental in the development of Bishop Park.
 Dabbs is also an active supporter of Bryant Public Schools.

-Since becoming Mayor, Dabbs has worked diligently to support, or help establish multiple community programs, to name a few: Restored the School Resource Officer Program to Bryant Public Schools, Keeping Bryant Beautiful, led by Meagan Vanderpool, Mayor’s Youth Advisory Council, Healthy Bryant Coalition, established Bryant’s Mayor’s Office of Volunteer Services.
-Also under her leadership Bryant’s street construction and storm water management has been improved to insure quality infrastructure is put in place that will serve the residents for years to come reserving tax dollars to repair what is old, not what was poorly constructed.
-Construction projects are ongoing to alleviate future flooding of homes in Bryant.
-The public works department has been restructured to be more efficient, outsourcing all the cities engineering needs in order to insure quality work at a competitive price.
-The Information Technology department has also been outsourced bringing the cities technology resources and infrastructure into the 21st Century while saving thousands of tax dollars and providing a higher quality IT service.
-The aging police fleet was replaced in 2012 and a plan was put in place to fund future fleet needs.
-All of the above mentioned accomplishments were done within the budget without raising taxes.
+Since becoming Mayor, Dabbs has worked diligently to support, or help establish multiple community programs, to name a few: Restored the School Resource Officer Program to Bryant Public Schools, Keeping Bryant Beautiful, Mayor’s Youth Advisory Council, Healthy Bryant Coalition, established Bryant’s Mayor’s Office of Volunteer Services.
+Also under her leadership Bryant’s street construction and stormwater management has been improved to insure quality infrastructure is put in place that will serve the residents for years to come reserving tax dollars to repair what is old, not what was poorly constructed.
+Construction projects to alleviate future flooding of homes The public works department has been restructured to be more efficient outsourcing all the cities engineering needs in order to insure quality work at a competitive price.
+The IT department has also been outsourced bringing the cities technology resources and infrastructure into the 21st Century while saving thousands of tax dollars and providing a higher quality IT service.
+The aging police fleet was replaced in 2012 and updated in 2016 with the funding plan that was put in place to fund future fleet needs.
+In 2016 Mayor Dabbs led the City of Bryant to pass a 24 million bond reissuance with 72% approval rate.
+All of the above mentioned accomplishments were done with existing tax revenues without raising any taxes.